cornellius-gp/gpytorch/README.md

 We would like to thank our other contributors including (but not limited to)  David Arbour, Eytan Bakshy, David Eriksson, Jared Frank, Sam Stanton, Bram Wallace, Ke Alexander Wang, Ruihan Wu.

 ## Acknowledgements
-Development of GPyTorch is supported by funding from the [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/), the [National Science Foundation](https://www.nsf.gov/), [SAP](https://www.sap.com/index.html),
+Development of GPyTorch is supported by funding from [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/), the [National Science Foundation](https://www.nsf.gov/), [SAP](https://www.sap.com/index.html),